 But if it is, I hope the Democrats and the President see the error of their ways and don't react to a setback as a sign that they need to move more to the center.
 Instead they should realize that the lack of support on the Democratic side is driven more by disillusionment from their core constituents rather than anger by Independents against the liberal agenda.

-The recent decision by the Obama administration's Department of Justice to appeal the injunction against enforcing the military "Don't Ask, Don't Tell" law by Judge Virginia Phillips is a case in point.
+appeal the injunction against enforcing the military "Don't Ask, Don't Tell" law by Judge Virginia Phillips is a case in point.
 As a result of the appeal, the injunction against enforcement is now on hold.

 How can supporters of gay rights, who backed President Obama in 2008 under the assumption he wanted to overturn DADT, still believe in his support if the DOJ continues to block efforts to change it?
 The President claims he wants Congress to overturn it, but getting this Congress to do anything is, as we well know, impossible.
 So why not take advantage of the situation and let the judgment stand?

-According to an op-ed piece in the New York Times by Walter Dellinger (former head of the Justice Department's Office of Legal Counsel), the administration is, in fact, compelled to carry out the laws of the land.
+op-ed piece in the New York Times by Walter Dellinger (former head of the Justice Department's Office of Legal Counsel), the administration is, in fact, compelled to carry out the laws of the land.
 Per Mr. Dellinger,

 "Many people seem to believe that the law would disappear if the Justice Department refused to appeal the court order.
 But there are two reasons that’s not the case.

 First, the government has an obligation to comply with the nation’s laws, regardless of whether the president agrees with a particular statute.
 Doing otherwise would also set a precedent justifying similar nullifications by future administrations.
 The next president might, for example, decide not to enforce the recent health care reform law; all he would need would be a single ruling against the law by a single district court judge, which he would then refuse to appeal."
+However, don't get the impression that he feels there is nothing President Obama can do in this situation.
+On the contrary, he suggests that the President make it clear that he believes the DADT law is unconstitutional and use his bully pulpit to push for the reform, something he has seemed reluctant to do in anything but a perfunctory way, and only when he's speaking in general terms.
+As Mr. Dillinger explains,

 "However, Mr. Obama may have another option: while appealing the lower court’s decision, he could have the Justice Department tell the appellate court that the executive branch believes the law is unconstitutional.